bmaingret/coursera-data-science-jhu/code-book.md

 * activity
   * Type: factor
-  * Unit: String factor with 6 levels (encoded in the text file with the level and the label)
+  * Unit: String factor with 6 levels
   * Description: Identifies an activity as one of
     1. WALKING
     2. WALKING_UPSTAIRS